Kraft Foods Inc.

 Kraft Foods Inc. (/'kræft/) was a multinational confectionery, food and beverage conglomerate.
 It marketed many brands in more than 170 countries.
 Twelve of its brands annually earned more than $1 billion worldwide: Cadbury, Jacobs, Kraft, LU, Maxwell House, Milka, Nabisco, Oreo, Oscar Mayer, Philadelphia, Trident, and Tang.
 Forty of its brands were at least a century old.

 The company was headquartered in Northfield, Illinois, near Chicago.

 Kraft was listed on the New York Stock Exchange and became a component of the Dow Jones Industrial Average on September 22, 2008, replacing the American International Group.
 In August 2011, the company announced plans to split into a North American grocery products business and a faster-growing global snacks company.
-The snack company, Mondelez International Inc. is recognized as the old Kraft Foods Inc.'s legal successor, while the grocery company was taking over the Kraft Foods name, which now became a part of Kraft Heinz.
+The snacks company, Mondelez International Inc., is recognized as the legal successor to the old Kraft Foods Inc., while the grocery company took over the Kraft Foods name, and is now a part of Kraft Heinz.

 History

 Precursor

 Kraft Foods traced its roots to the National Dairy Products Corporation, formed on December 10, 1923, by Edward E. Rieck and Thomas H. McInerney.
 The firm was initially set up to execute on a rollup strategy in the fragmented United States ice cream industry.
 Through acquisitions it expanded into a full range of dairy products.
 By 1930 it was the largest dairy company in the United States and the world, exceeding Borden.

 McInnerney operated the Hydrox Corporation, an ice cream company located in Chicago, Illinois.
 In 1923 he went to Wall Street to convince investment bankers there to finance his scheme for consolidating the United States ice cream industry.
 He initially found "hard sledding" with one banker saying the dairy industry "lacked dignity".
 He persevered and convinced a consortium including Goldman Sachs and Lehman Brothers to finance a roll-up strategy.

 As a result of his efforts, National Dairy Products Corporation was formed in 1923 in a merger of McInnerney's Hydrox with Rieck McJunkin Dairy Co of Pittsburgh, Pennsylvania.
 The resulting firm was then listed on the New York Stock Exchange with the offer of 125,000 shares having been oversubscribed.

 The firm grew quickly through a large number of acquisitions.
 As is typical in a roll-up strategy, acquisitions were primarily for stock in National rather than cash.
-National Dairy Products Corporation acquired more than 55 firms between 1923 and 1931, with a few notable entities among those:
+National Dairy Products Corporation acquired more than 55 firms between 1923 and 1931, with a few notable entities among those being: